 • $0 coinsurance for skilled nursing, PT, OT, speech, medical social services, and home health aide services

-• $0 deductible (Part B deductible does not apply to home health services)
+• $0 deductible (the Part B deductible does not apply to home health services themselves)

-• 20% coinsurance for durable medical equipment (DME), such as wheelchairs, walkers, hospital beds, and oxygen
+• 20% coinsurance for durable medical equipment (DME), such as wheelchairs, walkers, hospital beds, and oxygen, after the annual Part B deductible ($283 in 2026)

 There is no maximum number of visits per year, no annual benefit cap, and no per-episode cost-sharing.
 As long as the beneficiary remains homebound and continues to require skilled care, Medicare home health continues.